jac11/Bad_Character/README.md

 ## Note

 Bad_Character will create directory call Badchar in the the directory will create file text.txt and bytearray.bin to read and write update the Variables
+## socket
+the Bad_Character use socket to connect the server you can use the Bad_Charcater with the program use socket
 ## connect me !!
 administrator@jacstory.tech